The

 So I was doing this

-unprecedented dangerous legal work in the libraries right under the nose of the English legal authorities who were even in charge of those libraries.
+unprecedented dangerous legal work in the English law libraries right under the nose of even the English legal authorities who were in charge of those libraries.
 It was exciting

 but this outrageous (outrageous because standing at 6' 4" I stood out like a sore thumb) James Bond character even had to invent his